by Steven J. Owens (unless otherwise attributed)

 In general, for almost all approaches, there's an issue with "tear out", meaning that when the tool breaks through from the opposite side, the wood at the surface of the work piece doesn't cut cleanly.

-One approach to fixing this is plunge-cutting from both sides.
-Literally cut to slightly over half-depth from one side, then flip the board over and cut from the other side.
+Plunge-cutting from both sides is one approach to avoid tearout.
+This means Literally cut to slightly over half-depth from one side, then flip the board over and cut from the other side.
 However, this means you need to get the cuts lined up exactly right.
 More on that below.

-A more common fix, because it's easier, especially with power tools, is to clamp a thin sacrificial board to the underside.
+A sacrificial board is more common fix, because it's easier, especially with power tools.
+You clamp a thin board to the underside.
 This board holds the surface wood of the work board in place, and the tear out occurs in the sacrificial board instead.
+Then you just throw away the sacrificial board when you're done.

 This is pretty much what it sounds like.
 Use a drill, ideally a drill press, along with a Forstner bit, to drill out the bulk of the mortise.
 The result is a round hole, of course, or several adjacent round holes.
 Then use a typical wood chisel (with beveled sides, often called a bench chisel) to chisel that hole square.